ServerMod/SCPDiscord/README.md

 I was going to wait with making this plugin until SCP:SL updates to .NET 4.6 from the current .NET 3.5 but apperently that has been delayed (indefinitely?).
 This means I can't use a C# Discord API directly from the plugin and thus have to seperate it into two different programs.

+They send messages along like this: SCPDiscordPlugin -> SCPDiscordBot -> Discord Channel

 ## Current features:

 You can log any event from the server to discord with multi-channel support.